articles

 I have suffered from a cold and a stomach ache, and decide to visit a doctor in Shenzhen.

-You were usually not the only person in the room with the doctor, as would be the case in a hospital in Austria.
-It was a common experience for me in China to have 5-10 more people in the room, all listening in to each other’s ailments.
+I had been to hospitals in China a few times in the past.
+You’re usually not the only person in the room with the doctor, as would be the case in a hospital in Austria.
+It’s a common experience for me in China to have 5-10 other people in the room, all listening to each other’s ailments.

-The complicated process of registering at a Chinese hospital and queuing up with thousands of other sick people, many of whom didn’t keep their distance, was much more of an annoyance, though.
-I was no pro at cutting lines, as were many Chinese.
-I also did not like to have to compete with other patients, more so when I didn’t feel well to begin with.
+The complicated process of registering at a Chinese hospital and queuing up with thousands of other sick people, many of whom don’t keep their distance, is much more of an annoyance, though.
+I’m no pro at cutting lines, as are many Chinese.
+I also don’t like having to compete with other patients, especially when I don’t feel well to begin with.
+So this time, I choose to go to a pharmacy to see a TCM practitioner instead.

 The first pharmacy I come across seems to be a stomping ground for retirees.
 I take a quick look inside and see lots of mostly elderly people sitting on chairs, some wearing weird instruments on their heads; others sitting there with acupuncture needles punched through their skin, chatting the day away.
 Right next to the entrance is a desk with a sign reading “TCM practitioner”.
-A doctor in his 40s comes up to me from the back of the pharmacy and asks me what I am looking for.
+A doctor in his 40s comes up to me from the back of the pharmacy and asks what I am looking for.
 I tell him I’d like to see a TCM practitioner.
 He hands me a chair and asks me to sit down.
 He sits down at the other side of the desk and starts feeling the pulse of my left arm.
-When he is finished, he feels the pulse of the right arm.
+When he is finished, he feels the pulse of my right arm.
 He then asks me to show him my tongue.
 I chat with two women and the doctor.

 The doctor asks: “Do you often have problems with your stomach?
 Your stomach is quite weak.”